 - Escherichia coli (E. coli).
-Monthly average of 206 per 100 mL as a geometric mean and Daily Maximum of 1,030 per 100 mL as a geometric mean during the recreational season (April 1 - October 31), for discharges within two miles upstream of segments or lakes with Whole Body Contact Recreation (B) designated use of the receiving stream, as per 10 CSR 20-7.015(9)(B).
+Monthly average of 126 per 100 mL as a geometric mean and Daily Maximum of 630 per 100 mL as a geometric mean during the recreational season (April 1 - October 31), for discharges within two miles upstream of segments or lakes with Whole Body Contact Recreation (A) designated use of the receiving stream, as per 10 CSR 20-7.015(9)(B).
 An effluent limit for both monthly average and daily maximum is required by 40 CFR 122.45(d).
 The Geometric Mean is calculated by multiplying all of the data points and then taking the nth root of this product, where n = # of samples collected.
 For example: Five E. coli samples were collected with results of 1, 4, 6, 10, and 5 (#/100mL).
 Geometric Mean = 5th root of (1)(4)(6)(10)(5) = 5th root of 1,200 = 4.1 #/100mL. - Total Ammonia Nitrogen.
-This operating permit retains final effluent limits from the previous permit except where the applicable water quality-based effluent limits (WQBELs) are more stringent.
-The existing limits and more stringent WQBELs are determined by the department to be protective of water quality.
+This operating permit establishes final effluent limits from the applicable water quality-based effluent limits (WQBELs).
+The WQBELs are determined by the department to be protective of water quality.
 The below table highlights the applied effluent limits based on the most protective concentrations.